fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

   <li>It is suited for OLTP workloads (real-time)</li>
   <li>Security through IAM, Security Groups, KMS, SSL in transit</li>
   <li>Support for IAM Authentication (IAM roles)</li>
-  <li>RDS Proxy: Allows app to pool and share DB connections improving db efficience, as well reduce the failover</li>
+  <li><a href="https://aws.amazon.com/rds/proxy/">RDS Proxy</a>: Allows app to pool and share DB connections improving db efficience, as well reduce the failover.
+It makes applications more scalable, more resilient to database failures, and more secure</li>
   <li>Shared Responsibility
     <ul>
       <li>AWS: Manage the underlyning EC2 instance, disable ssh access; Automated DB and OS patching, guarantee the hardware</li>